microsoft/DirectX-SDK-Samples/README.md

 * The XACT samples are not included in this repository because they will only build with the legacy DirectX SDK.

 * The legacy DirectSound samples from DirectX SDK (November 2007) are included for completeness.
-They require the optional "MFC" Visual Studio component be installed ("C++ v14.29 (16.11) MFC for v142 build tools (x86 & x64)").

 * The Managed DX 1.1 C# samples are not included in this repository because they require both legacy .NET 1.1 and the legacy DirectX SDK to build.